 The intended parents and the surrogate don’t agree upon the number of embryos to transfer.
 Some surrogates don’t want to take on the possibility of carrying twins because of the higher likelihood of complications, such as those that can impact her physical ability to care for her own children.

 One of the participants wants to do an under-the-table arrangement without disclosing the surrogacy to the physician and without the benefit of legal advice.

 Of course, many of these are only signals of the need to be cautious and to conduct further due diligence, rather than clear-cut signs that a surrogacy match is doomed.
 So please do your due diligence before you agree to go forward on a potential match.
-Please contact me at the Law Office of Catherine Tucker to learn more about conducting appropriate due diligence before entering into a surrogacy match.
+Please contact me at New Hampshire Surrogacy Law to learn more about conducting appropriate due diligence before entering into a surrogacy match.